Stained Glass of an Angel Giving God’s Word to His Prophet

 -1>

 “But of that day and hour no one knows(no signs before it), not even the angels of heaven, nor the Son, but the Father only.
-As were the days of Noah, so will be the coming(theparousia) of the Son of Man.
+As were the days of Noah, so will be the coming(the parousia) of the Son of Man.
 For as in those days before the flood, they were eating and drinking and marrying and giving in marriage, until the day when Noah entered the ark.”
 (Matt.
 24:36-37 RSV)

-You have probably heard many messages that try to indicate that the signs of the repetition of the days of Noah would be the rising divorce rate and the terrible gluttony and so on as though this was something wrong.
-But this is what Our Lord means: there is nothing wrong here; eating and drinking, marrying and giving in marriage is normal living.
+You have probably heard many messages that try to indicate that the signs of the repetition of the days of Noah would be the rising divorce rate and the terrible gluttony and so on, as though this was something wrong.
+But this is what our Lord means: there is nothing wrong here; eating and drinking, marrying and giving in marriage is normal living.
 He is just saying that life would be going on without anything different or unusual happening.
 And suddenly, as in the flood, it will all begin, like a thief in the night.
 It will come suddenly, unexpectedly.
 “And they did not know until the flood came and swept them all away, so will be the coming (parousia) of the Son of Man.
-Then two men will in the field: one is suddenly taken and the other left.”
+Then two men will be in the field: one is suddenly taken and the other left.”
 (Matt.
 24:39-40 RSV) Remember what Paul said: “in a moment, in the twinkling of an eye we shall be changed…this corruptible will put on incorruption, this mortal must put on immortality.
 The Lord shall descend and we shall be caught up together to be with him.”
 “Two women will be grinding at the mill: one is taken and the other left.
 Watch therefore, for you do not know on what day your Lord is coming.”
 (Matt 24:42 RSV)

 Let me close with this additional word.
 In Luke 21 there is a parallel passage, Luke’s account of the same message which adds certain details.
 It is instructive to read the chapter through, but particularly verse 34 in which he records the words of Jesus: “Take heed to yourselves, lest your hearts be weighed down with dissipation and drunkenness and the cares of this life.”
 (Luke 21:34 RSV) There is the problem: getting so wrapped up in business as usual, everything going on as usual, making money and getting married and eating and drinking and never a thought to the future.
 “Take heed,” he says, that “that day come upon you suddenly like a snare.
 For it will come upon all who dwell upon the face of the whole earth.
 But watch at all times, pray that you may have strength to escape all these things that will take place and to stand before the Son of Man.”
 (Luke 21:35-36 RSV)

-Now strength to escape does not mean living a life of good works.
+Strength to escape does not mean living a life of good works.
 It means having the life of Christ in you.
 That is the only place that strength comes from; it means to be born again.
 He is telling all the people of the world to be serious about this, take these things soberly, remember that life is not going to go on forever the way it has been.
 Suddenly it is all going to come to an end.
 If you have not yet been born again, if you do not have the life of God, if you are not one of the “good seed,” then you will have to go through all these things.
 Pray that you may have the strength, the life from him to escape all these things and to be with him, to “stand before the Son of Man.”
 His promise to those is: “I will come again and receive you unto myself, that where I am there you may be also.”
 This is clear, isn’t it, when we put the scriptures together, and sobering.

 Prayer: